 36 Series prints are oban-size, half the size of 100 Series prints, and Rakusan scaled the proportions in a way that he could use half sheets of his larger size paper.

-Rakusan had decided to produce the 36 Series on plain paper; so the series title is not found on the prints themselves but only on associated materials, including the presentation sheets (see below).
+Rakusan had decided to produce the 36 Series prints on plain paper; so the series title is not found on the prints themselves but only on associated materials (see below).

 Although issued as a separate series, the 36 Series is intimately related to the Fan Series.

 These two series were produced and marketed at the same time as part of the same overall project.
 Each of the two series are arranged into the same thirty-six distinct, shared-subject, sets (here called themes).
-The designs were released in monthly installments, each including the designs in three themes which were published in the same order (and at the same time) in both series.
-(See in particular the discussions on the subpages for designs 121 and 125.)
+The designs were scheduled to be released in monthly installments, each including the designs in three themes which were published in the same order (and at the same time) in both series.

 Remarkably, all two hundred sixteen 36 Series and Fan Series designs were created and first published within a period of only two years.